Muzaffar-Xodjayev/Muzaffar-Xodjayev/README.md

-# Xadjayev Muzaffar - GitHub Profile
+# Xodjayev Muzaffar - GitHub Profile

 Hello! 👋 I am Xadjayev Muzaffar, a young software engineer with 1 years of active experience in the field of development.